 As our community grows, it is imperative that we build our resilience and ensure that our impact is sustainable.
 The future of Campbelltown needs to be significantly different to what it is today.
-We need to ensure that we use and reuse our limited resources as efficiently and effectively as possible, and that we consider the immediate, longer-term, flow-on and cumulative effects of our actions.
-We also need to take decisive action on planning, harnessing new technology, supporting renewable resource sources, and ensuring that growth is managed in a way that provides a prosperous and sustainable future.
+We need to ensure that we use and reuse our limited resources as efficiently and effectively as possible, and that we consider the immediate, longer term, flow on and cumulative effects of our actions.
+We also need to take decisive action on planning, harnessing new technology, supporting renewable resource sources, creating a circular economy and ensuring that growth is managed in a way that provides a prosperous and sustainable future.
+If we continue on a business-asusual path, our emissions are expected to increase by 38% by 2036 to 2.3 million tonnes of greenhouse gas emissions.
+Council is committed to working with industry, research organisations, businesses and developers to achieve a more sustainable future.